mchanphilly/vscode-bsv/README.md

 Developers have long grown accustomed to the fantastic syntax highlighting available for mainstream languages like Python, C, Java, and TypeScript.

 If something's worth doing, it's worth doing right.
-I built this extension from the ground up with an intense eye for detail and rigor.
+I built this extension from scratch.
 For the first time, high-quality syntax highlighting is now available for Bluespec on VS Code.

 ![Part of a complex module definition](./images/looks_plain_good.png)